-Stretching over three miles of barrier island, the park spans one thousand acres.
+Stretching over three miles of barrier island, the park spans 1,000 acres.

-Sebastian Inlet State Park is a 24-hour operation park that offers many activities to those who love to recreate outdoors.
-Whether it be star gazing or beachcombing, surfing or fishing, Sebastian Inlet State Park has something for everyone.
+Sebastian Inlet State Park is a 24-hour operation park that offers many outdoor activities.
+Whether it be stargazing or beachcombing, surfing or fishing, Sebastian Inlet State Park has something for everyone.